-We are working to build the connections and capacity of IT enabled businesses, industry and the wider community to equip the Waikato to successfully navigate a digital future
+We are collaborating to build the connections and capacity of IT enabled businesses, industry and the wider community to equip the Waikato to successfully navigate a digital future

-The partnership allows Te Waka and CultivateIT to tap into other economic development initiatives, such as labour market development to help fill gaps in skills shortages, access to R&D Callaghan funding, and regional inwards investment opportunities.
+Working with Te Waka enables us to tap into other economic development initiatives, such as labour market development to help fill gaps in skills shortages, access to funding, and regional inwards investment opportunities.

 The Waikato technology sector

 Waikato has a strong tech sector which is typically 4th amongst NZ regions, behind Auckland, Wellington and Christchurch, and we are punching above our weight in terms of exports and growing strongly.